isc-projects/kea/doc/guide/dhcp4-srv.rst

                    "user-context": { "color": "red" }
                } ],

-               // This is a subnet specific user context.
+               // This is a subnet-specific user context.
 You can put whatever type
                // of information you want as long as it is a valid JSON.
                "user-context": {
                    "comment": "network on the second floor",